athomasliz/Notesaurus/docs/java/core.md

         }
     }
     ```
-1. Keyword `super` excludes any members found in the current class.
+1. `super` excludes any members found in the current class.
     ```java
     class Parent{}
-    public class Test extends Parent{
+    class Child extends Parent{
         String name = "Peter";
         public void print(){
             // This will error
-            System.out.println(super.name); // Compilation error
+            System.out.println(super.name); // Compilation error - java: cannot find symbol, symbol: variable name }
-        }
         public static void main(String... args){
-            Test test = new Test();
+            Child child = new Child();
-            test.print();
+            child.print();
         }
     }
     ```
-1. Since `this` includes inherited members, you often only use `super` when you have a naming conflict via inheritance.
+1. Since `this` includes inherited members, you only use `super` when you have a naming conflict via inheritance, and that you need to use the member of parent specifically.
 ### Constructor
 1. A constructor has the same name as the class.
 1. A constructor has no return type.
-1. Parameter cannot be var.
+1. Parameter type cannot be var.
 1. A class can have multiple constructors with different signature.
-It is also called **constructor overloading**.
+This is called **constructor overloading**.
-1. Constructors are used when creating a new object.
-This process is called **instantiation**.
+1. Constructor is used when creating a new object.
+This is called **instantiation**.
-1. If you don't include any constructors in the class, Java will create a **default constructor** without any parameters.
+1. If you don't include any constructors in the class, Java will create a **no-argument default constructor**.
-1. Compiler only inserts the default constructor when no constructors are defined.
+1. Compiler only inserts the default constructor when no constructor is defined.
     ```java
     public class Test
     {